wa3l/mailr/README.md

     Now you can do `foreman start`
 To start the app at `http://localhost:5000`.

-Once you get the app running, you can use send POST requests to `http://localhost:5000/email`.
+Once you get the app running, you can start sending POST requests to `http://localhost:5000/email`.

 ###Notes:
 1. You need to set your content-type to `application/json`, and don't forget to escape your double quotes in the JSON string.